This post may contain affiliate links. Read my disclosure policy.

-Roasted to crisp-tender caramelized perfection, these Honey Glazed Carrots are a classic family-friendly side dish will have everyone wanting more.
+Roasted to crisp-tender caramelized perfection, these Honey Glazed Carrots are a classic family-friendly side dish that will have everyone wanting more.
 Tossed in a simple sweet glazed and baked in the oven, this is an easy gluten free vegetable recipe that you can serve for a busy weeknight, Sunday dinner, or a holiday meal.
 Just be sure to make extra!

-Here’s the thing, if I buy one of those teensy one pound bags of carrots at the grocery store, it’s not enough to last us a week.
-We easily go through a pound just as a side dish for dinner, so that doest leave any for packing in lunches along with some ranch dip.
+It’s the standard mom dilemma – tf I buy one of those teensy one pound bags of carrots at the grocery store, it’s not enough to last us a week.
+We easily go through a pound just as a side dish for dinner, so that doesn’t leave any for packing in lunches along with some ranch dip.

-But lately it’s been all about oven baking to amplify and enhance the natural sweet deliciousness of the fresh carrots.
+Lately it’s been all about oven baking to enhance the natural sweetness of the fresh carrots.
 Especially with the simple glaze on these Honey Roasted Carrots.
 Just a few minutes of prep work and a handful of ingredient will have you on your way to this simple side dish with delicious caramelized flavor to a vegetable everyone already loves, making it even better.

 How to Make Honey Roasted Carrots